 Some Napoleonic British soldiers.
 These are from a purchase that I made a year or so ago.
 They are nice figures, but they were painted in Humbrol enamels, so there was/is a fair bit of chipping paint.
 I did touch ups and sealed with Future Floor Wax.

 Warrior Miniatures 25mm Napoleonic Spanish. nice figures that aren't much bigger than 1/72.

 Esci Polish lancers and Strelets Polish lancers in winter uniform/capes.
 I mounted them on Giant horses.

-1/72 French Foot Dragoons converted with plasticene.
+1/72 French Foot Dragoons converted with plasticine.
 The figures are old original Airfix British 8th army, WW2 Germans, and Hong Kong types.
 The first wurst wagon is made by me, wood and bingo chip wheels.

 More of the napoleonic purchase, cavalry, cuirassier mixed in with Warrior cavalry, and more of my painted minor nations.

 Some of my civilians.
-The basis are Airfix 8th Army figures with florist wire and plasticene.
+The basis are Airfix 8th Army figures with florist wire and plasticine.
 The wierd wolf is a supposed Loup Garou, possibly to be seen in a scenario based on the Werewolf of the Auverne.

 A tilting frame for some medieval ideas I had in the past.
 The spectators are converted cowboy figures.

 Byzantines and Hun conversions.
 The Byzantine/Late Roman guys are Hong Kong copies of Airfix Afrika Korps figures with florist wire spears and large bingo ship shields.
 I really like the Hinchliffe army featured in the Book "Art of Warfare on Land" by David Chandler.
 The battle was Daras, and pitted Belisaurius against a Persian horde.
 The huns are Giant indians converted and led by a Hinchliffe Attila.